-Line 6 - Excess Charitable Contribution Carryover Apportioned to Florida
+Line 6 - Excess Charitable Contribution Carryover Apportioned to Florida apportioned excess contribution to be carried over, and the amount of the carryover(s) previously deducted.

 Enter any available Florida excess charitable contribution carryover.
 See the Florida Excess Contribution Carryover Deductions instructions on page 5.